particle-iot/docs/src/content/reference/device-os/firmware.md

 - You are using a non-rechargeable battery
 - You are powering the device from a power supply connected to the Li+ pin instead of VIN

+This is equivalent to calling [`PMIC::disableCharging()`](/reference/device-os/api/pmic-power-management-ic/power-on-configuration-reg/#disablecharging-) directly, except that it is persistent and is reapplied every time the Power Manager initializes, whereas a direct `PMIC::disableCharging()` call only lasts until the next time the Power Manager runs (for example, at the next reset).

 #### SystemPowerFeature::DISABLE

 {{api name1="SystemPowerFeature::DISABLE"}}

 Disables the system power management features.
 If you set this mode you must manually set the values in the PMIC directly.

+{{note op="start" type="warning"}}
+With this feature set, Device OS no longer applies any `SystemPowerConfiguration` settings or reconfigures the PMIC.
+All other Power Manager settings in this configuration (`powerSourceMaxCurrent`, `batteryChargeCurrent`, etc.) are ignored, and you are responsible for initializing and maintaining every PMIC setting yourself using the [`PMIC`](/reference/device-os/api/pmic-power-management-ic/pmic-power-management-ic/) class, including resetting the I2C watchdog timer if it is enabled.
+This is rarely necessary; most use cases are better served by leaving the Power Manager enabled and only setting the specific features (like `DISABLE_CHARGING`) that you need.
+{{note op="end"}}

 ```cpp
 // EXAMPLE